DavidCWebs/c-notes/debugging-with-gdb.md

 Run GDB
 -------
-Once the programme has been compiled with debugging symbols, run `gdb` from the command line, providing the name of your executable as an argument: `gdb ./my-prog`.
+Once the programme has been compiled with debugging symbols, run `gdb` from the command line, providing the name of your executable as the sole argument: `gdb ./my-prog`.
+If your programme requires arguments, you don't enter them at this stage.

 Commands: Moving Through the Programme
 --------------------------------------